sasjs/sasjs.io/docs/vscode.md

 ### SASjs

+Using the SASjs extension in the marketplaces you can:

-Obviously!
-This is our favourite.
-It's still in early development phase, however it's already possible to submit code to Viya and return the log.
+* submit code to Viya and return the log.
 This uses the regular global sasjsconfig file, so the tokens generated can be interechanged between VS Code and the [CLI](https://cli.sasjs.io).

-* Visual Studio Code Marketplace (suitable for VS Code):  https://marketplace.visualstudio.com/items?itemName=SASjs.sasjs-for-vscode
-* Open VSX (Suitable for VSCodium and Theia): https://open-vsx.org/extension/sasjs/sasjs-for-vscode
+* Lint your SAS code (open view/problems to see the results)
+* Enjoy syntax highlighting

+The extension is available both on the [VS Code market place](https://marketplace.visualstudio.com/items?itemName=SASjs.sasjs-for-vscode) and also [open VSX](https://open-vsx.org/extension/sasjs/sasjs-for-vscode) (suitable for VSCodium and Theia).

 ![snippet](https://user-images.githubusercontent.com/4420615/111216128-4c9f4780-85d4-11eb-8284-189b7efa12b0.gif)